 Over 20?
 Seeking a new challenge?
 Would you like to develop skills, leadership qualities and gain qualifications too?

-Part of the strength of staff in the Air Cadet Organisation is that they come from a wide range of backgrounds and experience.
+Part of the strength of staff in the Royal Air Force Air Cadets is that they come from a wide range of backgrounds and experience.
 You will need to have personal skills including maturity, reliability, and patience.
-As a staff member you will need to be responsible for young persons and you will be supported through training to give you all the necessary skills required to be a staff member in the Air Cadet Organisation.
+As a staff member you will need to be responsible for young people and you will be supported through training to give you all the necessary skills required to be a staff member in the Air Cadet Organisation.